ballerina-platform/ballerina-dev-website/1.2/learn/observing-ballerina-code.md

 title: Observing Ballerina Code
 description: See how Ballerina supports observability by exposing itself via metrics, tracing, and logs to external systems.
 keywords: ballerina, observability, metrics, tracing, logs
-permalink: /learn/observing-ballerina-code/
+permalink: /1.2/learn/ observing-ballerina-code/
 active: observing-ballerina-code
 intro: Observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.
 redirect_from:
-  - /learn/how-to-observe-ballerina-code
+  - /1.2/learn/ how-to-observe-ballerina-code
-  - /learn/how-to-observe-ballerina-code/
+  - /1.2/learn/ how-to-observe-ballerina-code/
   - /v1-2/learn/how-to-observe-ballerina-code
   - /v1-2/learn/how-to-observe-ballerina-code/
-  - /learn/how-to-observe-ballerina-services/
+  - /1.2/learn/ how-to-observe-ballerina-services/
-  - /learn/how-to-observe-ballerina-services
+  - /1.2/learn/ how-to-observe-ballerina-services
-  - /learn/observing-ballerina-code
+  - /1.2/learn/ observing-ballerina-code
 ---

 ## Providing Observability in Ballerina